 Determining whether to apply lights in a bright field versus dark field geometry is one of the more difficult decisions facing Machine Vision engineers.
 Bright field lighting is the more commonly applied lighting geometry, which involves mounting and orienting lights between 90 and 45 degrees from the imaging surface (off horizontal).
 Conversely, dark field lighting involves orienting lights between 0 and 45 degrees off horizontal, which is particularly effective when imaging highly reflective surfaces or generating edge effects.

-Both techniques have advantages and disadvantages: whereas bright ﬁeld (BF) lighting is a more common application for most inspections, dark ﬁeld (DF) lighting has a more specific and limited set of requirements for its successful application.
+Both techniques have advantages and disadvantages: whereas bright ﬁeld (BF) lighting is a more common application for most inspections, dark ﬁeld (DF) lighting has a more specific and limited set of requirements for its successful application in dark field inspection.
 We will concentrate on a comparison between the two using common vision applications.

 Bright Field Illumination Technique